openwisp/netjsonconfig/docs/source/backends/raspbian.rst

 DNS servers can be set using ``dns_servers``, while search domains can be set using ``dns_search``.

-If specified, these values will be automatically added in every interface which has at least one static ip address; interfaces which have no ip address configured or are using dynamic ip address configuration won't get the ``dns`` option in the UCI output, eg:

 .. code-block:: python

     {
-        "dns_servers": ["10.11.12.13", "8.8.8.8"],
-        "dns_search": ["openwisp.org", "netjson.org"],
         "interfaces": [
             {
                 "name": "eth0",